 You're here:

-Guide to Dropshipping and Sales Tax: Who collects, who pays?
+Guide to Dropshipping Sales Tax

-So in this post, we’ve compiled all of our experience to explain the lay of the land: the general rules around sales tax for drop shipments, plus how to comply with tax rules in major world markets.
+In this post, we’ve compiled all of our experience to explain the lay of the land: the general rules around sales tax for drop shipments, plus how to comply with tax rules in major world markets.

 Let’s dive in!